cloudamqp/terraform-provider-cloudamqp/docs/resources/rabbitmq_configuration.md

 The following arguments are supported:

 * `instance_id`                   - (Required) The CloudAMQP instance ID.
-* `heartbeat`                     - (Computed/Optional) Set the server AMQP 0-9-1 heartbeat timeout in seconds.
+* `heartbeat`                     - (Optional/Computed) Set the server AMQP 0-9-1 heartbeat timeout
+                                    in seconds.
-* `connection_max`                - (Computed/Optional) Set the maximum permissible number of connection.
+* `connection_max`                - (Optional/Computed) Set the maximum permissible number of
+                                    connection.
-* `channel_max`                   - (Computed/Optional) Set the maximum permissible number of channels per connection.
+* `channel_max`                   - (Optional/Computed) Set the maximum permissible number of
+                                    channels per connection.
-* `consumer_timeout`              - (Computed/Optional) A consumer that has recevied a message and does not acknowledge that message within the timeout in milliseconds
+* `consumer_timeout`              - (Optional/Computed) A consumer that has recevied a message and
+                                    does not acknowledge that message within the timeout in milliseconds
-* `vm_memory_high_watermark`      - (Computed/Optional) When the server will enter memory based flow-control as relative to the maximum available memory.
+* `vm_memory_high_watermark`      - (Optional/Computed) When the server will enter memory based
+                                    flow-control as relative to the maximum available memory.
-* `queue_index_embed_msgs_below`  - (Computed/Optional) Size in bytes below which to embed messages in the queue index.
+* `queue_index_embed_msgs_below`  - (Optional/Computed) Size in bytes below which to embed messages
+                                    in the queue index.
 0 will turn off payload embedding in the queue index.
-* `max_message_size`              - (Computed/Optional) The largest allowed message payload size in bytes.
+* `max_message_size`              - (Optional/Computed) The largest allowed message payload size in
+                                    bytes.
-* `log_exchange_level`            - (Computed/Optional) Log level for the logger used for log integrations and the CloudAMQP Console log view.
+* `log_exchange_level`            - (Optional/Computed) Log level for the logger used for log
+                                    integrations and the CloudAMQP Console log view.

-  *Note: Requires a restart of RabbitMQ to be applied.*
+  ***Note:*** Requires a restart of RabbitMQ to be applied.

-* `cluster_partition_handling`    - (Computed/Optional) Set how the cluster should handle network partition.
+* `cluster_partition_handling`    - (Optional/Computed) Set how the cluster should handle network
+                                    partition.
 * `sleep`                         - (Optional) Configurable sleep time in seconds between retries for RabbitMQ configuration.
 Default set to 60 seconds.
 * `timeout`                       - (Optional) - Configurable timeout time in seconds for RabbitMQ configuration.
 Default set to 3600 seconds.

 ## Attributes Reference